Display¶

 All standard representations are internally managed by the Display module, by the Front Panel and by the Image Generator.

-- generate at compile-time RAW images in the same format than display pixel format,
+generate at compile-time RAW images in the same format as display pixel format,

 Note